 The ability to advertise or post notices

-Regular communication from the Office of Student Activities & First-Year Programs
+Regular communication from the Office of Student Activities & Greek Life

 2. What is the difference between a registered and a recognized student organization?

-Registered Organization: Any club or organization that has completed all procedures and required by the Office of Student Activities & First-Year Programs to become a club or organization at Gettysburg College.
+Registered Organization: Any club or organization that has completed all procedures and required by the Office of Student Activities & Greek Life to become a club or organization at Gettysburg College.
 These procedures are outlined in the Clubs and Organization's Manual and can also be found under how to start an organization.
-Being registered with OSA/FYP gives clubs and organizations various rights outlined above.
+Being registered with OSA/GL gives clubs and organizations various rights outlined above.

 Recognized Organization: Any club or organization that has applied for and been granted recognition by Student Senate.
-A club or organization MUST be registered with the Office of Student Activities & First-Year Programs in order to obtain recognition from Student Senate.
+A club or organization MUST be registered with the Office of Student Activities & Greek Life in order to obtain recognition from Student Senate.
 Clubs and organizations at Gettysburg College are not required to become recognized, but it is considered a privilege and comes with additional rights that include:

 20% discount off total cost of advertising in the Gettysburgian